Call MN: (800) 969-5166 Call WI: (800)305-3040

 With so many steps involved, recycling e-waste can seem like a nuisance.
 Understanding the need to recycle e-waste helps with self-motivation.
 Here are the top 5 reasons why it is an absolute need of the time to recycle e-waste:

-Eradicate Toxic Materials
+Eradication of Toxic Materials

 Lead and mercury are one of the most common toxic materials present in almost every electronic device.
 When these toxic materials go into the soil of the landfills they spread poison to the surrounding area.
 This seeped poison eventually goes into nearby water reserves and soil rendering them useless or even dangerous.
+When living things such as animals, humans, plants, and even microorganisms consume water or soil, they become sick with various diseases.
+In worst-case scenarios, the consumption of polluted water stunts the growth of living things.

-Reuse Raw Materials
+Reuse of Raw Materials

-E-waste is composed of many different materials.
+E-waste is composed of many materials.
 More often than not, expensive gadgets have metals like gold, silver, and platinum in them.
 These metals are precious and difficult to mine, and by extracting them out of useless electronic gadgets, the chance to reuse them in other products increases.

 Apart from metals, there are a lot of plastic components in electronic devices.
 When an electronic gadget is recycled, all the plastic is removed safely and sent to plastic companies for reuse.

-Reduce Landfills
+Reduce E-waste going to Landfills

 So much of landfills are comprised of e-waste these days.
 With the proper disposal of e-waste, the space consumed by landfills reduces drastically, allowing it to be filled with better things such as plants and trees.

-Save Energy
+Conserve Energy

 Clean Environment